influx6/less-touch/README.md

-#  LESS-TOUCH 	v0.0.1
+#  LESS-TOUCH 	v0.0.1 -- DEPRECATED!

-This library is now deprecated, if you need a similar functionality look to Lessy http://github.com/influx6/lessy
+This library is now deprecated, if you need a similar functionality look to # Lessy http://github.com/influx6/lessy